skinzor/crash-course/README.md

 These are used everywhere to define a logic.

-2. Basics of C (Programming language)
+2. Basics of C/C++ (Programming language)

 Many programming languages are inspired by C so learning the basics is going to teach you everything needed to master anything else.
+And C++ is a “superset” of C with more features.
+Most of the syntaxes and stuff are the same.
+Learning either will do your job!

 3. Data Structures & Algorithms